 If you’re looking for wild parties or high-end shopping, Palawan may not be the place for you.
 There are bars and restaurants, but not as many as in other tourist destinations in the country.
 Palawan is more for explorations of natural spots such as the El Nido Marine Reserve Park, Coron Reefs, and Calauit Game Preserve and Wildlife Sanctuary.
 It’s also home to two UNESCO World Heritage Sites: the Puerto Princesa Subterranean River National Park and the Tubbataha Reef Marine Park. palawan experience

 You can start your adventures early in the morning with a tour to the Underground River, the longest in the world, a picnic on the beach at lunchtime, an afternoon dip in the Big Lagoon, and firefly watching in the evening.
 You will hear the sounds of nature around you as you prepare to sleep at night.

 Get your essentials in the capital before hopping on the boat

 Palawan may not be as bustling as other provinces in the Philippines, but it can cover your essential needs.
 Puerto Princesa is the capital and largest city in the province.
 It’s your gateway to the thousands of islands and islets in the province.
-It’s the seat of public administration and the centre of trade and commerce.
+It’s the seat of public administration and the center of trade and commerce.

 Rice lovers everywhere

 Filipinos love eating, and sharing meals with others is a common practice.
 You may be invited to lunches or dinners.
 For a Filipino, a meal is incomplete without white rice.
-Rice is served at breakfast, lunch and dinner with meat and vegetable dishes.
-Hotels and inns usually serve foreign guests with bread, omelette and fruits for breakfast or the Continental Breakfast, but if you’re eating in a Filipino house, expect the king of the dining table: white rice.
+Rice is served at breakfast, lunch, and dinner with meat and vegetable dishes.
+Hotels and inns usually serve foreign guests with bread, omelet and fruits for breakfast or the Continental Breakfast, but if you’re eating in a Filipino house, expect the king of the dining table: white rice.